a-mroz/fizzbuzz/README.md

 pybot acceptance_tests
 ```

-Tests results will be stored in the acceptance_test directory.
+Tests results will be stored in the current terminal location.